Eating for IBS is a key strategy for managing all IBS symptoms. But there are some common pitfalls.

 Since most fruits, vegetables, and whole grains have a lot of insoluble fiber, and that's a big trigger for my IBS symptoms, I don't eat these foods at all anymore.
 Is that okay?

 However, if you have IBS, insoluble fiber is a huge potential trigger, and your colon simply can't handle it if you eat these foods with abandon.
-You can (and absolutely must) eat insoluble fiber foods, as often and as much as safely possible, but within the IBS dietary guidelines.
+You can (and absolutely must) eat insoluble fiber foods, as often and as much as safely possible, but within the eating for IBS guidelines.
 Treat insoluble fiber foods with suitable caution, and you'll be able to enjoy a wide variety of them, in very healthy quantities, without problem.

 The number one rule here is: Never eat insoluble fiber alone or on an empty stomach.
 Always eat it with a larger quantity of soluble fiber foods, and ideally with a dose of your soluble fiber supplement as well, and you will help keep your IBS stable.